Kornweiss-Medical-LLC/KMLLC/docs/august_hcq_update.md

 In March, I was optimistic that hydroxychloroquine would prevent or treat CoViD-19 based on *in vitro* studies.
 I also read several scientific papers that proposed a plausible mechanism of action - [the blocking of endosomal acidification](https://chrismasterjohnphd.com/covid-19/are-chloroquine-and-hydroxychloroquine-zinc-ionophores-covid-19-updates), a process required for viral entry into the cell.
 In the following months, there were some seemingly promising publications like [this one](http://www.sciencedirect.com/science/article/pii/S0924857920300996) out of France, and [this one](https://linkinghub.elsevier.com/retrieve/pii/S1201971220305348) from Henry Ford in Detroit.

+Both of these studies claimed exciting positive results.
+The French study claimed early virologic clearance and the Henry Ford study a huge mortality benefit.

-Neither of these articles represented a randomized placebo controlled trial, which is the type of study required to prove a drug beneficial within a population.
+However, neither of these articles represented a randomized placebo controlled trial, which is the type of study required to prove a drug beneficial within a population.
 To understand why this is the case, consider reading [this article](https://leapsmag.com/the-only-hydroxychloroquine-story-you-need-to-read/) from [leapsmag](https://leapsmag.com/) by infectious disease doctor Amesh Adalja, MD.

-In addition, both of these studies were discredited due to methodological flaws.
+In addition, both of these studies had methodological flaws.
 Read [this critique](http://www.sciencedirect.com/science/article/pii/S0924857920302338) of the French article, and [this critique](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7388815/) of the Henry Ford paper.

 ### What's new?

 Now, there are several randomized placebo controlled trials, none of which have showed positive results for the drug.
-I've reviewed all of them, but the two that interested me most were published in NEJM.
-One randomized trial looked at HCQ for prophylaxis after moderate-high risk exposures, and another at early use for mild-moderate disease.
+I've reviewed all of them, but the two that interest me most were published in NEJM.
+One randomized trial looked at HCQ for prophylaxis after SARS-CoV-2 exposures, and another at early use in mild and moderately ill patients.
 Neither study is perfect, but they are both randomized and placebo-controlled, and neither revealed promising results.
 I've done a more in depth review of these two articles below.

 ### So, it doesn't appear that HCQ is effective, but is it safe?

-HCQ is fairly safe, but there is a significant incidence of diarrhea (at least 15% of people) and several other side effects.
+"Safety" is relative.
+It's a judgment to be made by individuals.
+In my opinion, HCQ is fairly safe, but there is a significant incidence of diarrhea (at least 15% of people) and several other side effects.
 The most dreaded adverse effect is cardiac arrhythmia, which can be deadly.
-Arrhythmia is unlikely (perhaps less than 1-2%) in otherwise healthy people who are only mildly ill.
-In moderately or severely ill patients, the rate of arrhythmia may be significantly higher; perhaps between 1 and 10%.
+Arrhythmia is unlikely (perhaps less than 1 or 2%) in otherwise healthy people without underlying heart problems, electrolyte disturbances, drug interactions, or other complications.
+In at-risk patients, the rate of arrhythmia may be significantly higher; perhaps between 1 and 10%.

 ### Bottom Line